funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

 instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.
+Make sure you have Vim 7.4.1578 with Python 3 support.
 The Vim package on Fedora 27 and later and the pre-installed Vim on Ubuntu 16.04 and later are recent enough.
 You can see the version of Vim installed by running `vim --version`.
 If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

+**NOTE**: For all features, such as signature help, use Vim 8.1.1875 or later.

 Install YouCompleteMe with [Vundle][].